RedisLabs/redislabs-docs/content/rc/cloud-accounts/_index.md

          /rc/cloud-accounts.md
 ---

 Many customers use cloud provider accounts provisioned and maintained by Redis Labs.

-Customers with existing Amazon Web Services accounts can provision their Flexible or Annual subscriptions to use their existing AWS accounts.
+Customers with existing Amazon Web Services (AWS) accounts can provision their Flexible or Annual subscriptions to use their existing AWS accounts.

-To do so, you associate your existing AWS account as a _cloud account_ for your subscription, which requires entering credentials to enable monitoring, maintenance, and technical support.
+To do so, you associate your existing AWS account as a _cloud account_ for your subscription.
+This requires setting up and entering credentials that enable monitoring, maintenance, and technical support of your subscription.

 You need to create:

 1. A programmatic user and provide us with the access key and secret access key for that user.
 1. A console role and provide us with that role name.

+These resources need to exist before adding the cloud account to your subscription.
+To learn more, see [Create IAM resources]({{<relref "/rc/cloud-accounts/iam-resources/">}}).

+{{<note>}}
+Once an AWS account has been configured as a cloud account, you must _not_:
+- Manually change the configuration of required resources, such as security groups<br/>
+- Manually suspend or stop (terminate) provisioned resources</br></br>
+{{</note>}}

+## Add or edit a cloud account

-To create or edit a cloud account in Redis Cloud:
+To create or edit a cloud account in Redis Enterprise Cloud:

-1. Sign into the admin console and then select the target subscription.
+1. Sign into the [admin console](https://app.redislabs.com/) and then select the target subscription.

 1. From the console menu, select **Cloud Accounts** and then either: